orbeon/orbeon-forms-doc/Form-Builder:-Validation.md

 ## Constraint validation

-Since Orbeon Forms 4.3:
+[SINCE Orbeon Forms 4.3]

 - There can be more than one constraint applied to a given control.
-- You add constraints with the `+` icon.
+- You add constraints with the `+` icon and remove them with the `-` icon.
 - Each constraint can have a *level* associated with it and a custom alert message.

 Each constraint is a boolean XPath expression running with the XML element containing the value as context item.

-The following expression, which would apply to a birthday date field, checks that the user is 18 year old or older:
+For example the following expression, which would make sense for a birthday date field, checks that the user is 18 year old or older:

     . <= (current-date() - xs:yearMonthDuration("P18Y"))